Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Introduction

 One important, and perhaps less conspicuous, ingredient of our proofs is the estimate of the effective resistance by means of the Gaussian concentration inequality.
 When the underlying random media is not a function of a Gaussian process, a derivation of such a concentration inequality seems to be a challenge.
 A natural class of non-Gaussian models where one should try to prove an analogue of Theorem~\ref{thm-effective-resistance} is that of gradient fields with uniformly convex interactions.
 Indeed, there the required concentration is implied by the Brascamp-Lieb inequality.

-Concerning our future goals for the problem at hand, our first attempt will aim at the computation of the spectral dimension (which amounts to an almost sure version of \eqref{eq-expected-exit-time}) and an upper bound on the diffusive exponent matching the lower bound in Theorem~\ref{thm_main_diffusive_exponent}.
+Concerning our future goals for the problem at hand, our first attempt will aim at the computation of the spectral dimension (which amounts to an almost sure version of \eqref{eq-return-probability}) and an upper bound on the diffusive exponent matching the lower bound in Theorem~\ref{thm_main_diffusive_exponent}.
 Our ultimate goal is to prove existence of an appropriate scaling limit of the whole problem.
-This applies not only to the walk itself, but also to the resistance metric as well as the associated current and voltage configurations; see Fig.~\ref{fig3} and~\ref{fig4} for illustrations.
+This applies not only to the walk itself, but also to the resistance metric as well as the associated current and voltage configurations; see Fig.~\ref{fig3} and~\ref{fig4} for illustrations and the recent review~\cite[Chapter~16]{Biskup-PIMS} for more specific questions.